dev-hyang/Trine-MSIS-Program/2023FT1-INF503-AdvancedDatabase/Week7-Tasks/Onsite.md

 # Present Topic - Query Optimization
-## Subtopic: How to write an elegant sql query statement?
+## Subtopic: How to write an efficient sql query statement?
 **Goals**:
 1. prune to bugless
 2. time complexity efficient